 Supervised practice assignments are always subject to the approval of the host institutions.
 Interns will spend approximately 32 hours per week in agency rotations and an additional five to seven hours in classes or field trips to other agencies.
 In general, interns will work the same hours as their primary preceptors; this may include early or late shifts.

 Attendance at Sites

 Prompt attendance is required for rotations.
-Unexcused absences are not permitted and may result in dismissal from the program.
+More than two unexcused absences or chronic tardiness per semester will result in a remediation plan developed by the program director and may prevent the intern from completing the program on time.
 If you have legal documentation to verify an excused absence in the case of illness or death in the family, this must be provided to program director immediately upon return.
-Unexcused absences of more than two occurrences in a semester or chronic tardiness will lead to a probationary plan of action developed by the internship director.
 Failure to show immediate and sustained improvement after a plan of action has been initiated may be grounds for dismissal from the internship program.